pingram3030/bashenv/lib/README.md

 an environment easy.
 An environment can contain multiple repositories and need special functions etc.; this is a key part of the magic.

-## host.sh

-Between hosts there are aliases, env vars and functions that are only relevant to that host.

 ## private.sh

 Some functions, aliases, etc. I do not want to be version controlled.
 Those